-Are Wix websites really bad for SEO?
+Are Wix websites bad for SEO?

 I find myself constantly in 'discussions' on social media with people every time this question is raised in a business support group.